eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

 ### Step 3 - Begin Ansible Development

-In your ansible-config-mgt GitHub repository, create a new branch that will be used for development of a new feature.
+1. In ansible-config-mgt GitHub repository, create a new branch that will be used for development of a new feature.

-Tip: Give your branches descriptive and comprehensive names, for example, if you use Jira or Trello as a project management tool - include ticket number (e.g. PRJ-145) in the

-name of your branch and add a topic and a brief description what this branch is about - a bugfix, hotfix, feature, release (e.g. feature/prj-145-lvm)

-Checkout the newly created feature branch to your local machine and start building your code and directory structure Create a directory and name it playbooks - it will be used to store all your playbook files.
+2. Checkout the newly created feature branch to local machine and start building code and directory structure

+        git branch

+       * feature01-prj11-layout

+         master

+3. Create a directory and name it playbooks (for storage all playbook files).

-Create a directory and name it inventory - it will be used to keep your hosts organised.
+4. Create a directory and name it inventory (for keeping the hosts organised).

-Within the playbooks folder, create your first playbook, and name it common.yml Within the inventory folder, create an inventory file (.yml) for each environment (Development, Staging Testing and Production) dev, staging, uat, and prod respectively.
+5. Within the playbooks folder, create the first playbook, and name it common.yml

+6. Within the inventory folder, create an inventory file (.yml) for each environment (Development, Staging Testing and Production) dev, staging, uat, and prod respectively.

-Step 4 - Set up an Ansible Inventory
+### Step 4 - Set up an Ansible Inventory

 An Ansible inventory file defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.
 Since our intention is to execute Linux commands on remote hosts, and ensure that it is the intended configuration on a particular server that occurs.
 It is important to have a way to organize our hosts in such an Inventory.

 Save below inventory structure in the inventory/dev file to start configuring your development servers.
 Ensure to replace the IP addresses according to your own setup.

 Note: Ansible uses TCP port 22 by default, which means it needs to ssh into target servers from Jenkins-Ansible host - for this you need to copy your private (.pem) key to your server.
 Do not forget to change permissions to your private key chmod 400 key.pem, otherwise EC2 will not accept the key.
 Now you need to import your key into ssh-agent:

 eval `ssh-agent -s`
+Agent pid 1608

 ssh-add <path-to-private-key>

+oeume@KRISOLIZ-SFFHPDPC MINGW64 ~/Downloads

+      $ ssh-add /c/Users/oeume/Downloads/keypairname.pem
+      Identity added: /c/Users/oeume/Downloads/keypairname.pem (/c/Users/oeume/Downloads/keypairname.pem)

 Also notice, that your Load Balancer user is ubuntu and user for RHEL-based servers is ec2-user.

 Update your inventory/dev.yml file with this snippet of code: